c410-f3r/ndsparse/README.md

 ## Nightly compiler

-If dimensions or array storages with more than 32 elements are needed, then it is necessary to include the `const-generics` feature that is only available when using a nightly Rustc compiler.
+If dimensions or array storages with arbitrary length are needed, then it is necessary to include the `const-generics` feature that is only available when using a nightly Rustc compiler.

 ## Future